helpfulengineering/OKF-SCIS/readme.md

 This work is a scientific research paper licensed under the [Creative Commons Attribution No Derivatives license](https://creativecommons.org/licenses/by-nd/4.0/legalcode).

-## Editng and Requests For Comments
+## Editing and Requests For Comments

 We invite comments on this paper.
 If we person makes a very significant contribution to this paper as a suggestion, issue or pull request, in the form of actual text we adopt, we will consider making them a co-author at our sole discretion.
 This is an open paper paper published under an open license and we consider contributions to be open.